nebulazorua/linc_luajit/README.md

 compilation terminated.
 ```

-Just compile with the code on android like this `lime test android -D NO_PRECOMPILED_HEADERS`
+Just compile with this code on android like this `lime test android -D NO_PRECOMPILED_HEADERS` if the error happens ONLY